AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/introduction.md

 AEM as a Cloud Service only supports secure `https` sites.

 * Customers with multiple custom domains will not want to upload a certificate every time they add a domain.
-* Such customers will benefit by getting one certificate with multiple domains.
+* Such customers benefit by getting one certificate with multiple domains.

 ## Requirements {#requirements}